k88hudson/git-flight-rules/README.md

 $ git clone [url]
 ```

-This will save it to a folder named the same as the remote repository's.
+This will save it to a folder named the same as the remote repository.
 Make sure you have a connection to the remote server you are cloning from (for most purposes this means making sure you are connected to the internet).

 To clone it into a folder with a different name than the default repository name: